 Modern-day photographers, like Peter Lik, have pioneered the presentation of dramatic and colorful panoramic photographic prints using the very latest in photographic papers and face-mounted acrylic options.
 His galleries, equipped with special lighting to show off his artwork, have helped to popularize landscape photography as fine art.
 His photographs are among the most expensive offered and I am pleased to be able to offer an alternative.

 Fine Art Photography

-I do feel that the photograph has to be done technically correct with proper exposure and focus.
-No matter how creative or imaginative, a poorly exposed or accidentally out of focus photograph is not going to be considered fine art.
+I do feel that the photograph has to be done technically correctly with proper exposure and focus.
+No matter how creative or imaginative, a poorly exposed or accidentally out-of-focus photograph is not going to be considered fine art.

 Fine Art Museum Quality Photographic Prints